Correlation Analysis

 Spearman correlation (ρ) measures the monotonic relationship between two variables using ranks.
 It does not assume normality and is appropriate when the data contains outliers or non-linear but monotonic trends.

 Licklider runs both Pearson and Spearman on every eligible scatter or regression chart.
-The primary correlation — the one highlighted in the Inspector and marked in the Statistical Results Table — is selected based on the normality of the regression residuals:
+Pearson is the default executed primary correlation — the one highlighted first in the Inspector and marked in the Statistical Results Table.
+Spearman is always computed and surfaced as an advisory comparison when residual normality checks flag concerns:

 Confidence intervals